mirunaish/cat-chat/README.md

 this is a public IP address, and connections only work when using local IP address.
 * Connecting devices via Wifi is not very reliable.
 Regardless of which IP was used, all the tests I made over Wifi either threw an "Address unreachable" error or timed out.
-I was only able to successfully make a connection using the local IP address in two cases:
-    * two physical phones with one of them connected to the others' mobile hotspot
+I was only able to successfully make a connection using the local IP address between two physical phones with one of them connected to the others' mobile hotspot.
-    * two emulators running on the same device
 * Factors such as internet speed can cause significant delays between recording on one device and playing on the other.

+* console warns about a critical lock held for a long time in OutCommThread, but only on one device
 * After a call is ended, a new call fails to connect.
 * ConnectActivity layout breaks when the keyboard is opened